exabier952/HybridCore-Optimization-Lab/README.md

 - **Hardware used for this test:** i5 10210u

 ### 🎯 The Mission
-Our goal is to build a high-performance NAS software layer that proves that with C-level optimization, hardware limitations are just a software problem.
+Our goal is to build a high-performance software layer that proves that with C-level optimization, hardware limitations are just a software problem.

 ---
 *Developed as part of the CS50 and Cognitive Class learning path.*